nus-cs2103-AY2223S1/ip/docs/README.md

 A task with a deadline is added to your Task Manager.
 The format of the date is in YYYY-MM-DD.

 ```
-Duke heard: Got it.
+Bubbles: Got it.
 I've added this task:
 [D][X] CS2103T IP (by:Sep 16 2022)
 Now you have 5 tasks in your list
 ```